fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/sidecar.md

    </Tabs>

-2. To enable the pod injection for a list of namespaces by default, you can create or update the `values.yaml` file and pass it with `install` command:
+2. To enable the pod injection for a list of namespaces by default, you can create or update the `values.yaml` file and pass it with the `install`
+   command:

    ```yaml
    agent: